ayushblaze/OpenCV/README.md

 # OpenCV
-OpenCV interests me alot.
+OpenCV interests me a lot.
 So, let's learn it too!